-After that, I could see fish inside sponges and other beautiful underwater creatures that I’d been missing
+After that, I could see fish inside sponges and other beautiful underwater creatures that I’d been missing.

 Not Pushing My Buttons.

-We descended about 90 feet to a 330-foot Russian frigate that was deliberately scuttled years ago and sunk as a wreck off of Cayman Brac, a neighboring island, to create an artificial reef.
+On a dive a few days later, we descended about 90 feet to a 330-foot Russian frigate that was deliberately scuttled years ago and sunk as a wreck off of Cayman Brac, a neighboring island, to create an artificial reef.
 I asked my dive buddy to float above the two sponge-encrusted cannons that were still aboard and I captured a few images of him.
 Then, I used hand signals to ask him to snap one of me in the same place.

 He appeared to take several shots of me there, but once we got back on board, I couldn’t find them.
-He had been pushing another button on the back of the camera, not the shutter on top of it so I didn’t get the photo of me that I hoped for.
+He had actually been pushing another button on the back of my camera, not the shutter on top of it so I didn’t get the photo of me that I hoped for.
 Ironically, he has the same camera and thought it was different on mine.